Wade's Causeway: To the south

 It has also been suggested that the structure originally extended southwards from Wheeldale Moor to link up to the Roman Cawthorne Camp (sometimes spelt 'Cawthorn').
 In the twentieth century English Heritage identified two sections of ground on Flamborough Rigg and Pickering Moor as extensions of the Wheeldale structure.
 Hayes states that the Flamborough Rigg section remained "clearly visible" as late as 1961, and that additional sections near Keys Beck were visible in aerial photography from 1946.
 The accounts of Hinderwell, Young, and Hayes & Rutter, as well as the 1854 and 2012 Ordnance Survey maps, appear to corroborate the stated course of the structure along this section.

 There is further conjecture that the original structure's course may have continued beyond Cawthorne Camp to a Roman settlement recorded as Derventio Brigantum (possibly corresponding to the modern-day settlement of either Stamford Bridge or Amotherby near Malton).
 Any postulated extension further south than Cawthorne is contested.
 Hinderwell reports in 1811 that the late Robert King had found evidence of a continuation of the causeway between "Newsom-bridge" and Broughton (a former township located near Appleton-le-Street).
 Hayes and Rutter failed to find any trace of the causeway south of Cawthorne along a route via Amotherby, Barugh or Newsham in their survey in the 1950s, and note that its course could not be determined as early as 1726.

 Beyond Malton, there is a postulated stretch of Roman road leading towards York, which may be an extension of the causeway.
 Evidence for it is very slim: Drake mentioned it in 1736, but Codrington could find no trace of it in 1903, and writes that there is "some uncertainty as to the connexion".
 Archaeologists Philip Corder and John Kirk reported a possible section of Roman road at Brandrith Farm in 1928, but it is unknown whether this relates to the same structure as Drake observed, or has any association with the Wheeldale structure.

+History of interpretation

+In the 1720s, the causeway was mentioned in a published text and as a result became more widely known for the first time.
+Within a few years, it became of interest to antiquarians, who visited the site and exchanged commentary on its probable historicity.
+They interpreted the structure as a causeway across marshy ground, attributing its construction to the Roman army, an explanation that remained largely unchallenged throughout the remainder of the eighteenth and nineteenth centuries.